-A practice client is someone you agree to coach, usually pro bono, with the understanding that you are going to be trying out different coaching concepts as part of a training program.
+A practice client is someone you agree to coach, usually pro bono, with the understanding that you will be trying out different coaching concepts as part of a training program.

 The following gives information and tips on how to find and effectively coach a practice client.

-Coaching non-coaches.
-It can also be easy to get used to practicing your coaching skills within your training program, with the other coaches.
-However, the real world of coaching can be much different from what goes on in your training sessions, and working with a practice client allows you to see what it is like to work with someone who is not necessarily familiar with coaching concepts.
+It can also be easy to get used to practicing your coaching skills within your training program with the other coaches.
+However, the real world of coaching can be much different from what goes on in your training sessions.
+Working with a practice client allows you to see what it is like to work with someone not necessarily familiar with coaching concepts.

 Depending on which 1.0 Coach Training Program you are in, certain places may be better than others to find a practice client.
 Here are some potential ideas and places to look:

-Ironically, when people are offered something for free, people often do not take it as seriously as when they are paying for it.
-The challenge with offering free coaching to clients is that sometimes, practice clients do not take it as seriously as paying clients.
-However, sometimes, practice clients do take it seriously, even if they are not paying for it.
-The difference seems to be in how a coach initially pitches the idea of doing freelance coaching, as well as how much the client actually wants to do the coaching program for themselves.
+Ironically, when people are offered something for free, they often do not take it as seriously as when they pay for it.
+However, sometimes practice clients do take it seriously, even if they are not paying for it.
+The difference seems to be how a coach initially pitches freelance coaching and how much the client wants to do the coaching program for themselves.
 Here are a few tips for talking about coaching and asking someone to be a practice client:

 It is helpful to work with your practice client through a set number of sessions.
-For those coaches in the 1.0 Academic Life Coach Training Program, it is recommended that you work through the 10-session Academic Life Coaching Program and Workbook with your client.
-For coaches in either the Executive or Wellness 1.0 Training Programs, you must complete at least 10 sessions with your practice client.
+For those coaches in the 1.0 Academic Life Coach Training Program, we recommend that you work through the ten-session Academic Life Coaching Program and Workbook with your client.
+For coaches in either the Executive or Wellness 1.0 Training Programs, you must complete at least ten sessions with your practice client.

 Once you have started working with your practice client, you will need to record AT LEAST three sessions for your coach-client overviews and to complete the certification requirements for your 1.0 Coach Training Program.
-If you are participating in additional mentor coaching, you will need to record more sessions with your practice client, or with additional clients.
+If you participate in additional mentor coaching, you will need to record more sessions with your practice client or with additional clients.
 It is recommended that you record all, or close to all, of your sessions with your practice client.
-That way, you can actually choose which ones you would like to go over in your coach-client overviews or mentor coaching.
+That way, you can choose which ones you would like to go over in your coach-client overviews or mentor coaching.